MohamedYasser97/ArtsyBot/README.md

   * __subreddits.js__\
    Enter all the subreddits you want the bot to get and tweet random images from.
   - - - -
-  Make sure that you actually have the logs, images, data and analytics directories present in your project directory and make sure that your data.json file has correct syntax before starting ({} if empty).\
   \
   Start the bot with the command:
   `npm start`\